mtrafisz/mftp/readme.md

 **WARNING**: This library user posix functions and libuev - both are incompatible with Windows.
 This code WON'T work on Windows.

-For now, only server is "implemented" (it's not really).
-I use telnet to act as a test client.
+For now, only server is implemented.
+I use telnet as a simple test client.

 I've used pre-compiled version of `libuev` just because I can't be bothered with integrating their automake project with my cmake project, and I refuse to learn plain makefiles.